 Macroinvertebrate sampling

 The remaining students worked in teams to set three drift nets downstream of the sampling area, where they were left to collect materials carried by the current for the duration of the sampling activity (~ 1 hour).
 Once the drift nets were set, pairs of students sampled aquatic macroinvertebrates using kick nets.
 The technique for sampling with kick nets is fairly simple: students were instructed to place the net perpendicular to the flow of the river, then kick along the bottom of the river so that rocks overturned and the current carried any dislodged macroinvertebrates into the net.
 This activity was conducted for 30 seconds per sampling unit, after which the sample was transferred from the kick net to a sorting tray.
 Macroinvertebrates, algae and detritus were sorted according to taxonomic group (e.g., Plecoptera, Ephemeroptera, Chironomidae; SLO2), then removed using forceps and placed into individually labeled plastic bags.
 Each pair of students repeated these steps three times, but organisms were pooled (within student working groups) by their taxonomy (i.e., each group pooled all their stoneflies into one bag, all their mayflies into another, algae into a third, detritus into a fourth, and so on).
 When kick net sampling was completed, drift nets were checked and samples were collected from them and sorted in the same manner.
 Samples collected from kick nets and drift nets were kept separate.
 All plastic bags containing biological samples were packed in snow to keep samples cold during transport back to the laboratory.
 Upon return to the institution, samples were frozen at -20C for one week, after which they were thawed and further sorted (see Laboratory Techniques below).
+Cold storage of samples is only necessary if they will not be processed within the same laboratory period.

 Plankton sampling (optional)

-The sun went down and temperatures dropped too quickly to sample using plankton tows while in the field in February, but this method could easily be added to the exercise at different times of year, or even by assigning a subset of students to conduct plankton tows instead of sampling with kick nets.
+The sun set and temperatures dropped too quickly to sample using plankton tows while in the field in February, but this method could easily be added to the exercise at different times of year, or even by assigning a subset of students to conduct plankton tows instead of sampling with kick nets.
 Groups of 2-3 students could conduct oblique plankton tows wherein a plankton tow net is pulled through the water at the same depth for a known distance (Figure 3) to be able to calculate the total volume of the water sampled.
 Once the tow is complete, students use a wash bottle to wash any plankton that is clinging to the sides of the net into the collection jar.
-These samples need to be sorted in the laboratory under a scope.
+These samples need to be sorted in the laboratory under a dissecting microscope.

 Laboratory Techniques